Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Overview

 \textbf{Step 1: applying \rulename{T-App}.} Given the initial synthesis goal $\stlctype{\tcode{empty}}{\sk{p}}{\sk{t}}$, the LM must select a typing rule to apply.
 Assume the rule \rulename{T-App} is selected.
 The system then verifies that this application is admissible for the current goal, applies the rule, and generates the corresponding subgoals (one for each premise).
-More concretely, the system performs the following steps in order: \begin{enumerate} \item First, \mainname $\alpha$-renames the rule, introducing fresh variables for all schematic parameters.
+More concretely, the system performs the following steps in order: \begin{enumerate} \item First, \mainname $\alpha$-renames the rule by replacing all variables in the rule with fresh ones to avoid name conflicts.
 Under this renaming, \rulename{T-App} takes the following form.

 \item Subsequently, \mainname attempts to unify the rule's conclusion judgment with the current synthesis goal $\stlctype{\tcode{empty}}{\sk{p}}{\sk{t}}$, accumulating the induced constraints as the equations shown below.
 If unification fails, the rule application is considered invalid and discarded.